 If you’d like to further assert your right to object to our processing of your data, email email@example.com.

 Personalization data is used to make your specific Discord experience better for you.
 For example, we use this information to update and maintain the Active Now section of the Friends Tab and to power parts of Server Discovery.
-We're still working on other features that will use this data as well, but they're all kind of hush hush and secret so we can't talk about them now.

 Once turned off, any previously collected data will no longer be directly associated with your account — even if you turn it on in the future, it won't use any data from when it was turned on in the past.
 Previously collected data will not be used to personalize the product for you.